godotengine/godot-docs/classes/class_dictionary.rst

 - :ref:`int<class_int>` **size** **(** **)**

-Returns the size of the dictionary (in pairs).
+Returns the number of keys in the dictionary.

 ----